Camp Lead Counselor

 About This Position

-Visit www.massaudubon.org/northrivercamp to find North River’s camp brochure and learn more.
+Visit www.massaudubon.org/oakknollcamp to find Oak Knoll’s camp brochure and learn more.

 Position is scheduled beginning the week of June 13 through August 19.